Can I ask you a question?

 What do you like?

-I mostly work on noisy rock records, but I love it when I get the opportunity to work beyond that.
-I've worked on a little bit of everything at this point, from big band jazz to ambient electronica.
+I mostly work with noisy rock bands, but I love to work on projects in other genres.
+I've recorded a little bit of everything at this point, from ambient electro to big band jazz.

 Time & Money